 In this case, different keywords do not indicate a sequence, but rather different types.
-So it is normally not useful to change from one type to another.
-Therefore, in this case the behavior of the command $C-c \ C-t$ is changed slightly1.
-When used several times in succession, it will still cycle through all names.
-But when you return to the item after some time and execute $C-c \ C-t$ again, it will switch from each name directly to DONE.
+So the normal work flow would be to assign a task to a person, and later to mark it DONE.
+Org-mode supports this style by adapting the workings of the command C-c $C-t^2$.
+When used several times in succession, it will still cycle through all names, in order to first select the right type for a task.
+But when you return to the item after some time and execute C-c C-t again, it will switch from any name directly to DONE.
 Use prefix arguments or completion to quickly select a specific name.
-You can also review the items of a specific TODO type in a sparse tree by using a numeric prefix to $C-c \ C-v$.
-For example, to see all things Lucy has to do, you would use $C-3 \ C-c \ C-v$.
-To collect Lucy's items from all agenda files into a single buffer, you would use the prefix arg as well when creating the global todo list: $C-3 \ C-c \ t$.
+You can also review the items of a specific TODO type in a sparse tree by using a numeric prefix to C-c C-v.
+For example, to see all things Lucy has to do, you would use C-3 C-c C-v.
+To collect Lucy's items from all agenda files into a single buffer, you would use the prefix arg as well when creating the global todo list: C-3 C-c t.